ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

 bigquery is not being imported propoerly due to the dependency issue with a package called six.
 This is a known issue:
 https://github.com/googleapis/google-cloud-python/issues/9965
 upgrading six to to the latest version (1.12.0 to 1.15.0) fixed this issue:
   > conda install -c anaconda six

 2. AttributeError: 'ClientOptions' object has no attribute 'scopes'
 This is also a known issue https://github.com/googleapis/google-cloud-python/issues/10471
 downgrading google-cloud-core 1.4.0 to 1.3.0 fixed this issue:
   > conda install -c conda-forge google-cloud-core=1.3.0

-## STEP 5: Writing SQL queries for accessing BigQuery data
+## STEP 5: Running SQL queries for accessing BigQuery data

 ## Notes
-pandas-gbq  is a community-led project by the pandas community.
-It provides an interface to the Google BigQuery and is an alternative way of connecting to BigQuery API.
-For more details, please check out:
+An alternative way of connecting to BigQuery is through pandas-gbq package, which is being led by the pandas community.
+For more details, check out:
 https://pandas-gbq.readthedocs.io/en/latest/
 https://cloud.google.com/bigquery/docs/pandas-gbq-migration